READ ON TO FIND OUT HOW TO LOCATE YOUR SCORES

 A perfect PSAT is 1520 based on two sections: Reading/Writing 760 and Math 760.
 Add your two scores together and you get your total based on the 1520 scale.
 Keep in mind the SAT’s perfect score is 1600.
 The PSAT and SAT are concorded, so whatever your PSAT score is would indicate your likely SAT score.

-The scales for PSAT and SAT are easy to correlate to make decisions on ACT or SAT and how to prep for best results.
-Remember, LEAP recommends you prep before ACT and SAT testing.
-Learn how it can save time, money and result in better scores.
-Before you do any testing, get your Personalized ACT-SAT Testing Plan for FREE from LEAP.
+The scales for PSAT and SAT are easy to correlate to make decisions on ACT versus SAT and how to prep for best results; using LEAP’s ACT to SAT/PSAT converter will help you in comparing scores.